-In this post I have written my personal trading plan out with the world to see and review.
+Here it is, my personal trading plan out with the world to see and review.
 I have asked trading expert Kim Krompass from the Price Action Institute to review my plan and find holes in it to make it better so I can adjust and improve.
 I believe in reviewing something with critical thinking so that I can become the best I can and make money in the markets.
 So first you will see my plan then below you will see Kim’s comments.
-Additionally please share this article via social media and leave your own comments on my trading plan in the comments section.
+Additionally please share this article via social media and leave your own comments on my forex trading plan in the comments section.

 Core Values: Mission Statement